Columbia Steens Mountain 2 Review

 Tipping the scales at 16.1oz, this fleece is light and packable, much more so than the 24.7oz The North Face Denali 2.
 The Mountain Hardwear Monkey Man Grid II is 2 ounces lighter but feels warmer than the Steens Mountain 2.0 because it is constructed with a loftier, more thermally efficient fleece material.
 Lightweight models in our review include the Patagonia R1, Black Diamond CoEfficient Hoody, and the Marmot Reactor.

-This jacket doesn't layer or breathe as well sleeker, more technical options like Arc'teryx Fortrez Hoody or the Patagonia R3 hoody, but its insulating properties and casual styling make it a fine choice for day hikes, fishing trips, car camping, or staying warm while working in the yard on a crisp fall day.
+This jacket doesn't layer or breathe as well sleeker, more technical options like Arc'teryx Fortrez Hoody or the Patagonia R3 Hoody.
+However, its insulating properties and casual styling make it a fine choice for day hikes, fishing trips, car camping, or staying warm while working in the yard on a crisp fall day.

 — Matt Bento